On the hierarchical Bayesian modelling of frequency response functions: Introduction

 \section{Introduction}

+The current work is focussed on developing vibration-based structural health monitoring (SHM) strategies, that utilise \emph{data sharing}, domain expertise, and/or physics-based knowledge, to enable information transfer among similar domains.
+Specifically, this work has involved the development of probabilistic frequency response function (FRF) models, using data collected from healthy, full-scale composite helicopter blades, with consideration for the similarities and differences among the data, and the resulting effects on the characteristics of the resonance peaks.

-The current work is focussed on developing population-based structural health monitoring (PBSHM) techniques, for a group of \emph{nominally-identical} structures (i.e., a \emph{homogeneous} population \cite{Bull_1,Bull_2}), with consideration for the effects of temperature changes, to improve understanding of the variability in the health states of the population and the individual members.
-(In contrast, a \emph{heterogeneous} population \cite{gosliga2021foundations,gardner2021foundations} will have greater discrepancies among the members, such as different suspension bridge designs, and may require further processing such as domain adaptation \cite{GardnerFuentes2020,GardnerLiuMSSP2020,GardnerMSSP2022,Poole2022}).
-Even among nominally-identical structures, variations caused by manufacturing differences, ageing parts, and changes in testing conditions can introduce uncertainty in the underlying dynamics.
-Cawley \emph{et al.}\ \cite{Cawley1985} performed vibration testing on filament-wound carbon fibre-reinforced plastic (CFRP) tubes.
+Benign variations confounding monitoring systems is one of the major challenges in SHM, as even among nominally-identical structures, variations caused by manufacturing differences, ageing parts, and changes in testing conditions can introduce uncertainty in the underlying dynamics.
+One such example of the effects of manufacturing differences on dynamic properties was presented in \cite{Cawley1985}, where Cawley \emph{et al.}\ performed vibration testing on filament-wound carbon fibre-reinforced plastic (CFRP) tubes.
 Of the 18 tested, six tubes were considered `normal' (i.e., having the same microstructure, with a $\pm 45^{\circ}$ fibre winding angle) \cite{Cawley1985}.
 They found that the first and second natural frequencies of the `normal' tubes varied by as much as 4\% \cite{Cawley1985}.
 When the remaining 12 tubes were also considered (which had intentional defects in their microstructure, such as slightly misaligned fibres, changes in volume fraction, etc.), the natural frequencies varied by as much as 18\% \cite{Cawley1985}.
-Changes in bolt tightness can similarly cause variations in natural frequency.
+Likewise, changes in bolt tightness can similarly cause variations in natural frequency.
 Zhu \emph{et al.}\ \cite{Zhu2013bolts} performed modal testing on an aluminium three-bay space-frame structure with bolted joints, before and after manually loosening several bolts to hand tight.
 They found that natural frequencies changed by as much as 8\%, depending on the mode considered \cite{Zhu2013bolts}.